 Does it matter if you have more than minimum coverage?
 When it comes to car insurance, we know you have questions about what is important and what is not.
-There is no one-size-fits-all policy or perfect amount of coverage for everyone, but there are important guidelines that everyone should keep in mind when choosing coverage.
+There is no one-size-fits-all policy or the perfect amount of coverage for everyone, but there are important guidelines that everyone should keep in mind when choosing coverage.
 In this article, we will explore the ways that car insurance protects policyholders against financial loss and learn reasons why having the right types of insurance and adequate limits are essential.

 Coverage When You Damage Your Car